-If you’re one of the 30% of adults who have a hard time getting consistent sleep, CBD sleep supplements may be a good option for you.
-CBD is becoming one of the top supplements to treat insomnia and other sleep disorders.
+If you’re one of the 30% of adults who have a hard time getting consistent sleep, you might have considered taking CBD sleep supplements.
+CBD is becoming one of the top supplements to alleviate insomnia and other sleep disorders, although it is not an FDA-approved treatment option.
 It’s so popular that even celebrities like Travis Barker are adding to the market.

 Chronic pain and sleep disorders can have a tangible impact on your health, which is why sleeping pills are often prescribed.
-Unfortunately, sleeping pills are one of the most common drugs abused –– 19% of people reported taking an extra dose of sleeping pills because the first one did not work.
-Prescription sleeping pills are also dangerous if combined with alcohol or other sedatives.
+Unfortunately, sleeping pills are one of the most common drugs abused.
+A 2018 survey by Consumer Reports found that 19% of people reported taking an extra dose of sleeping pills because the first one did not work.
+The survey also showed that 40% of people who take sleep aids don’t follow the instructions, taking them more often or for a longer time than recommended.
+They also take them with other medications or alcohol, ignoring that prescription sleeping pills are dangerous if combined with alcohol or other sedatives.

 Given the levels of dependency and abuse found among people who use sleeping pills, natural sleep supplements are a welcomed alternative.
 In 2017, the World Health Organization (WHO) declared CBD safe and with no potential for abuse or dependence.